-Examples of Bullying Behaviours:
+Examples of Bullying Behaviours

-Damage to property Name calling Slagging The production, display or circulation of written words, pictures or other materials aimed at intimidating another person Offensive graffiti Extortion Intimidation Insulting or offensive gestures The "look" Invasion of personal space A combination of any of the types listed.
-Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation Harassment: Continually sending vicious, mean, or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name Flaming: Using inflammatory or vulgar words to provoke an online fight Trickery: Fooling someone into sharing personal information which you then post online Outing: Posting or sharing confidential or compromising information or images Exclusion: Purposefully excluding someone from an online group Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive text messages Abusive communication on social networks e.g., Facebook/Instagram/Snap Chat/Tic-Toc/Twitter/You Tube or on games consoles etc. Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology
+General behaviours which apply to all types of bullying Harassment based on any of the nine grounds in the equality legislation e.g. sexual harassment, homophobic bullying, racist bullying etc. Physical aggression.
+Damage to property.
+Name calling.
+Slagging.
+The production, display or circulation of written words, pictures or other materials aimed at intimidating another person.
+Offensive graffiti.
+Extortion.
+Intimidation.
+Insulting or offensive gestures.
+The "look."
+Invasion of personal space.
+A combination of any of the types listed.
+Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation.
+Harassment: Continually sending vicious, mean, or disturbing messages to an individual.
+Impersonation: Posting offensive or aggressive messages under another person's name.
+Flaming: Using inflammatory or vulgar words to provoke an online fight.
+Trickery: Fooling someone into sharing personal information which you then post online.
+Outing: Posting or sharing confidential or compromising information or images.
+Exclusion: Purposefully excluding someone from an online group.
+Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety.
+Silent telephone/mobile phone call.
+Abusive text messages.
+Abusive communication on social networks e.g., Facebook/Instagram/Snap Chat/Tic-Toc/Twitter/You Tube or on games consoles etc. Abusive posts on any form of communication technology.

 Identity Based Behaviours

-Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race, and membership of the Traveller community).
+Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including

-Homophobic and Transphobic Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g., Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Use of slurs.
-Race, nationality, ethnic background, and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background, neighbourhood where student lives.
-Exclusion based on any of the above Relational This involves manipulating relationships as a means of bullying.
-Behaviours include: Malicious gossip Isolation & exclusion Ignoring Excluding from the group Taking someone's friends away "Bitching" Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look" Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment Webcam Blackmail Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues.
-Mimicking a person's disability Setting others up for ridicule
+transgender, civil status, family status, sexual orientation, religion, age, disability, race, and

+membership of the Trave

+Homophobic and

+Transphobic Taunting a person of a different sexual orientation.

+Tansproble Name calling e.g. Gay, queer, lesbianused in a derogatory

+manner.

+Physical intimidation or attacks.

+Threats.

+Use of slurs.

+Race, nationality, ethnic • Discrimination, prejudice, comments or insults about colour,

+background, and nationality, culture, social class, religious beliefs, ethnic or traveller

+membership of the background, neighbourhood where student lives.

+Traveller community Exclusion on the basis of any of the above.

+Relational This involves manipulating relationships as a means of bullying.
+Behaviours

+include:

+Malicious gossip.

+Isolation & exclusion.

+• Ignoring.

+Excluding from the group.

+Taking someone's friends away.

+• "Bitching."

+Spreading rumours.

+Breaking confidence.

+• Talking loud enough so that the victim can hear.

+• The "look."

+• Use or terminology such as 'nerd' in a derogatory way.

+Sexual Unwelcome or inappropriate sexual comments or touching.

+Harassment.

+Webcam Blackmail.

+Special Educational Name calling.

+Needs, Taunting others because of their disability or learning needs.

+Disability Taking advantage of some pupils' vulnerabilities and limited capacity

+to recognise and defend themselves against bullying.

+Taking advantage of some pupils' vulnerabilities and limited capacity

+Taking advantage of some pupils, vumerabilities and limited capacity to understand social situations and social cues.

+Mimicking a person's disability.

+Setting others up for ridicule.